ARMmbed/mbed-client/docs/Howto.md

 ##### Setting an external handler for block-wise messages

 For dynamic Resources, you can pass a function pointer to the Resource Instance.
 It will be executed when mbed Device Server calls a `PUT` method on that resource with large payload using block-wise operation.
-The Resource Instance must support the `PUT` operation mode for this feature to work.
+The Resource must support the `PUT` operation mode for this feature to work.
 If the callback is set, the application will be notified for every incoming block-wise message and the message is not stored in mbed Client side anymore.
 In such case, it is application's responsibility to store each block-wise message and combine them when the last block has arrived.

 <span class="notes">**Note:** Due to a limitation in the mbed-client-c library, GET request can only contain data up to 65KB.</span>